venividiascii/standard-homeware/README.md

 - Each

 ## Buzzword Bank
 The name of this project is not finalized, so in this place I'll list relevant words that could be used to describe the project.
 Mix and Match, Categories.
-Choose your function and style.

-homewares. organized. catalog of standard homewares. form and function.
+Choose your function and style. homewares. organized. catalog of standard homewares. form and function.
 Good 3D Household Goods and Decor. essentials and accessories

+## Unsorted ideas
 People can submit new sizes
-Parametric via modularity
+Parametric via modularity.
+Pseodo-parametric.
+People don't need to customize if they don't want to; they just pick a size that works.
 Visual catalog with item numbers.
 002-03 means item 2, set 3.
 What about variants?

 ## Me